NBChub/snakemake-UmetaFlow/README.md

 ### Test Data (only for testing the workflow with the example dataset)

-* Current test data are built from known metabolite producer strains or standard samples that have been analysed with a Thermo IDX mass spectrometer.
+* Current test data are built from known metabolite producer strains or standard samples that have been analyzed with a Thermo Orbitrap IDX instrument.
 The presence of the metabolites and their fragmentation patterns has been manually confirmed using TOPPView.

 ### Citations